How to Increase Conversion Through Product Feed Optimization

-When you are running digital marketing campaigns from your online store, one of the most important factors is ensuring you have a high-quality data feed.
+When you are running digital marketing campaigns from your online store, one of the most important factors is ensuring you have a high-quality product feed / data feed.

 Fortunately, there are a few rules and tips which you can follow to optimize your data and increase conversions to improve your ROAS and overall e-commerce revenue.